 Data Analytics

-Queensland government agencies1 must comply with the privacy principles2 in the Information Privacy Act 2009 (Qld) (IP Act) when dealing with personal information.
+Queensland government agencies1 must comply with the Queensland Privacy principles (QPPs) in the Information Privacy Act 2009 (Qld) (IP Act) when dealing with personal information.

 What is personal information?